luxepublishing/NumerologyResearch/Numbers/One.markdown

 Listen to the audiobook format of this chapters introduction here: TBD

-## Overarching theme: All or nothing.
+## Overarching theme: Beginning and conception

-### Nicknames: The God number
+### Nicknames: The Creative Force

 ### Number Meanings:

-- Infinite possibilities
-- First awakening
-- Wholeness
-- Emptiness
-- A blank canvas
+- A single tortoise
-- Beginning of a cycle
+- streams and lakes
+- new growth and potential
+- refocusing desires over fears
+- The career path

 ### Bagua Area:
-- none
+- Northwest
-- symbol: none
+- symbol: ☰

 ### Equinox or Solstice:
-- none
+- Summer Solstice
 ### Elements associated:
-- none
+- water

 ### Animal:
-- none
+- horse
 ### Chakras associated:

 ### Colors associated:
+- black

 ### Frequencies associated:
 ### Yin or Yang?
-- Both Yin and Yang as one chooses to see it.
+- Yang
 ### Stories from Mental Feng Shui:

+- A Purposeful Journey For Simple Pleasures
-- Zeroth
+- The New 1%
-- Mental Software Update
+- Dreamland
-- The art of letting go
+- Harmony of The Triad
-- Not your dream
-- American Nightmare